ChiShengChen/reproduce_dream_diffusion_for_enhance/README.md

 ## Some bugs I faced when I reproduce based on original code
 ### Package Version bug:
 The default torch-torchtext-torchmetrics versions need to compare like [here](https://pypi.org/project/torchtext/)https://pypi.org/project/torchtext/

+### Functional Bug:
+The default function in 'gen_eval_eeg.py' can not get the config.